metafizx/TF-Luna-parking-sensor-mod/README.md

 # TF-Luna-stoplight-mod
+Original code was for TF-Mini,   TFMiniStopLight.ino by Rob Reynolds, November 19, 2018

-Original code was for TF-Mini, modified to work with TF-Luna
+This code was modified to work with TF-Luna